codeforboston/police-data-trust/README.md

 > **Note**
 > When running locally, you may need to update one of the ports in the `.env` file if it conflicts with another application on your machine.

-3. Build and run the project with `docker-compose build && docker-compose up -d && docker-compose logs -f`
+3. Build and run the project with `docker compose build && docker compose up -d && docker compose logs -f`

 ## Installation (Frontend Only)